There are wonderful places to eat in the small Cycladic island of Antiparos, in Greece. These are some of them.

 Our choice in Pavlo’s Place

 We fell for the inviting psaromeze, a mix of fresh seafood cooked in a delicious sauce with potatoes and other vegetables.
-Our second dish was home-made goat in a wine sauce and potatoes in the oven.
+Our second dish was a home-made goat in a wine sauce and potatoes in the oven.
 Tender, tasty and inviting.

 For the kids loukaniko, the village sausages, a must-go option they loved with fries.
 Horta, or wild greens, as a side dish.